• Skip to main content

 • Less labor intensive: The filters can be installed by a single person rather than requiring a team of people.

-• Faster: Quickly and safely deployable by a single soldier squad Unlike the 6–8 hours to install sandbags, the filter kits can be installed in about 15 minutes — speeding the release pressure in the levee.
+• Faster: Unlike the 6–8 hours to install sandbags, the filter kits can be installed in about 15 minutes — speeding the release pressure in the levee.
 Installing a kit in a medium-sized sand boil is 47 times faster than using sandbags.

 • More effective: The conical filter’s larger effective surface area is less susceptible to clogging and, therefore, promotes the flow of water out the top of the sand boil.
 This reduces the underground water pressure more effectively, while also inhibiting the creation of additional sand boils nearby.